haneenmahd/dapper/README.md

  * Creates a new state object and returns an array of three elements with
  * the first one as the getter and second one as the setter and the third
  * one is the instane of the state object, this might be needed in
- * scenarios when you need to use `registerEffect()` hook.
-Expects a default value in the first parameter.
+ * scenarios when you need to use `registerEffect()` hook
+ * Expects a default value in the first parameter.
+The secon
+ * parameter is an optional initial effect callback.
+I
+ * passes in the initial value passed in to the `createState
+ * function.
+This was created in order to fix the
+ * accessing the value before it was initialised error.
  *
  * The getter is a function, so you would you have to call it to get the
  * state.